-We assign a Profitability score of ba2, at the level of the initial score, reflecting DekaBank's stable earnings in a difficult economic and volatile capital market environment, and our expectation that the bank will maintain in 2022 the positive momentum of its improved 2021 results.
+We assign a Profitability score of ba1, in line with the initial score, reflecting DekaBank's stable earnings in a difficult economic and volatile capital market environment, and our expectation that the bank will not be able to significantly grow its revenue during the outlook horizon of twelve to eighteen months as it had in the first half of the year 2022 because of weaker capital markets and the difficult operating environment.
+However, we expect the bank to still be able to exceed its 2021 profit in 2022.

-Fee income from its strong and profitable asset management franchise has proved to be an important buffer for credit and marketrelated losses, even as a shift toward passive investments could hurt the bank's asset-based margin in the long term.
-As the preferred retail asset manager of the savings banks sector and a leading provider of institutional investment funds, DekaBank's net fee and commission income accounted for 81% of net revenue as of 31 December 2021.
-Deka doubled its retail customer segment's net sales to ≤ 25.0 billion in 2021, while net sales of institutional customers declined to ≤ 10.7 billion from ≤ 19.5 billion in the prior year due to the one-off loss of a large-volume contract.
-Overall, this led to an increase in total customer assets to ≤ 395 billion in December 2021, up 16% year over year.
+Commission income remains the main component of the bank's income stream, which is reflected in the growing fee income from its strong and profitable asset management franchise.
+This has proved to be an important buffer for credit and market-related losses, even as a shift towards passive investments could hurt the bank's asset-based margin in the long term.
+As the preferred retail asset manager of the savings banks sector and a leading provider of institutional investment funds, DekaBank's net fee and commission income accounted for 50% of operating income in H1 2022.
+DekaBank's net sales reached $\leq 14.3$ billion, up 5% year on year, and have been positively impacted by its retail customer segment, which increased by 5% to $\leq 11.6$ billion in H1 2022 compared to H1 2021, while net sales to institutional customers increased by 7% to $\leq 2.7$ billion in the same period.
+Overall, total customer assets declined by 7% to $\leq 367$ billion during H1 2022 because of negative investment performance as rising inflation and energy prices depressed asset values.